influxdata/telegraf/plugins/secretstores/systemd/README.md

 or verbs used here might be outdated for the systemd version you are using.

-**Please note**: We are using `/etc/telegraf/credentials` as our storage location for encrypted credentials throughout the examples below.
-This is because the Telegraf service file expects credentials to be located there by default.
-Furthermore, we assume the secret-store ID to be set to `syscreds` in the examples.
+**Please note**: We are using `/etc/telegraf/credentials` as our storage location for encrypted credentials throughout the examples below assuming a Telegraf install via package manager.
+If you are using some other means to install Telegraf you might need to create that directory.
+Furthermore, we assume the secret-store ID to be set to `systemd` in the examples.

+Setting up systemd-credentials might vary on your distribution or version so please also check the documentation there.

 ### Setup